lockss/lockss-rtd-manual/docs/installing/installer.rst

 Checking K3s Prerequisites
 --------------------------

 During this phase, :program:`install-lockss` will check that certain prerequisites to installing K3s are met [#fnprereq]_.
-This phase begins with the heading:
+This phase begins with this heading:

 .. code-block:: text